"There's no internet here!"

 Maybe there's a local ISP that can run a cable.
 Maybe someone has a mobile data plan you can share.
 Maybe there's a satellite link available.
 Whatever the source, the first step is always the same: get a connection, any connection.

 But the router the ISP gives you?
 It's a black box.
 You can't configure it properly, you can't see what's happening, and it only covers one room.
-You need something better.

-You need your own router — one you control.
+So you need your own router — one you control.

 Next steps: